Celebrate ghosts, goblins, witches, pumpkins, costumes, and the month of October using these fun Halloween writing prompts.

 40. A wolf is howling under the moonlight…

-Now you have a collection of fun Halloween writing prompts to include in your October lesson plans.
+Now you have a collection of Halloween writing prompts to include in your October lesson plans.

-If you enjoyed these Halloween writing prompts, you might like … Halloween crafts for elementary kids.
+If you enjoyed these prompts, you might like … fun Halloween crafts.